 Kimberly Hope, Lynn Kressel, Suzanne Ryan, Jonathan Strauss

-New York–based Avy Kaufman likens her work to a journalist who gets inside the heads of her subjects -- in her case, filmmakers from Ang Lee to Steven Spielberg.
-Like a scribe, she revels in the research, whether it means scouring the theatre scene for "period" faces to cast upcoming Depression-era films Amelia and Public Enemies, or watching stacks of Russian DVDs to find actors for CIA thriller Salt, currently in preproduction.
+New York-based Avy Kaufman likens her work to a journalist who gets inside the heads of her subjects—in her case, filmmakers from Ang Lee to Steven Spielberg.
+Like a scribe, she revels in the research, whether it means scouring the theatre scene for "period" faces to cast upcoming Depression-era films Amelia and Public Enemies, or watching stacks of Russian DVDs to find actors for CIA thriller "Salt."
 She says the emotional payoffs are similar, too: "If people can laugh, cry, or learn something from [the films], that's just icing on what I do."

 "Watching actors, studying them, looking at their interpretations of a scene or an emotion always captivates and excites me," the six-time Emmy winner says.
 "Recognition is icing on the cake."